 We will again be offering a trip to the island of Kvaløya in Arctic Norway.
 This has been one of our favourite destinations for personal skiing for many years and we are keen to share this magnificent area.

 A ski touring trip to the island of Kvaløya, positioned close to Norway’s northern city of Tromsø, visits a unique set of mountains in the Arctic Circle.
 Kvaløya lies just to the west of the Lyngen Peninsula giving fantastic skiing and scenery high above the sea.
 The mountains are popular with the locals, however there no need to fear the crowds here, as there are plenty of descents to choose from.

 The mountains here rise up to around 1000m and are in many cases surrounded by the sea, with some of the most popular being the likes of Buren, Lille Blåmannen and Steinskardtinden to name a few.
 Nearby mountains on the island of Senja, the Troms Mainland and Lyngen are within easy reach.

 Some 300km into the Arctic Circle the snow conditions are reliable, allowing you to ski from the summit to the sea in many cases.
 The sheer variety of the skiing makes Kvaløya an ideal location for an interesting trip to suit intermediate skiers and tourers.
 Kattfjorddalen alone sports open slopes, well spaced trees, and steeper couloirs explaining why the residents of Tromsø describe the area as one of their favourites too.

 Ski Touring on the island of Kvaløya

 Skiing in the Tromsø area and Kvaløya in particular is a unique experience.
-Being based on the island a short distance from Tromsø allows us to travel by vehicle capitalising on the excellent road network around the fjords, with short distances between ski tours.
+For 2021 we will be basing our trip from Tromsø, allowing us to travel by vehicle capitalising on the excellent road network around the fjords, with short distances between ski tours.
 This allows much greater flexibility to make best use of the prevailing weather or simply to visit the neighbouring islands of Senja and Ringvassøya and the Lyngen Peninsula.